panzerdp/dmitripavlutin.com/content/posts/061-utility/index.md

 In case if the utility function has a bug, you'll have to wait until the library author fixes the problem.

-If later you'd like a different behavior of some utility function, you'd have to contact the author to make changes.
+If you'd need a different behavior of some utility function, you'd have to contact the author to make changes.
 Often the author could refuse the proposed changes because that's only your use case.

 Integrate only the libraries that are high quality, well tested, actively maintained, have an API that fits your *current and potential future* uses cases.